 Pioneering research and development on the TruScreen system for real-time cervical tissue differentiation has involved close collaboration with leading clinicians and hospitals across the world.

-In 2016, the TruScreen2 second-generation device was launched.
-This builds on TruScreen’s world class medical technology with a number of improvements including massively increased processing capacity, faster processing and significantly improved performance.
-In addition, the handpiece is wireless and the device offers wi-fi connectivity, extended battery life and an LCD touchscreen.
+The R&D phase to develop the current second generation device commenced with a series of independent design houses in Feb 2014 and a pilot production version was available for the granting of the CE mark in April 2016.
+In 2016, the second generation device “TruScreen Ultra” was launched.
+This built on TruScreen’s world-class medical technology with a number of improvements including significantly increased processing capacity, faster processing, and significantly improved performance.
+In addition, the handpiece is now wireless and the enhanced device offers wi-fi connectivity, extended battery life, and an LCD touchscreen.

 TruScreen holds trade marks and patents that afford the Company certain proprietary protections in respect of its intellectual property rights that it has developed.

 Additional research and development is also planned to improve the manufacturing processes to reduce the cost of manufacture of the products to improve gross margins.
 TruScreen is committed to ongoing product innovation and is consistently conducting research and development projects to ensure the device remains best of breed.